JumperBot/Unsafe-4-Bit/README.md

 [![UFBDesc.apng](./UFBDesc.apng)](./UFBDesc.apng)
 ---

-> Unsafe Four Bit / UFB / Unsafe-4-Bit is a fast-paced, compiled-interpreted, dynamically-typed, imperative-procedural programming language built on top of the Java programming language.
+> Unsafe Four Bit / UFB / Unsafe-4-Bit is a fast-paced, compiled-interpreted, dynamically-typed, imperative-procedural programming language built with Rust.

 ---

 UFB reminds you of its ***lower-level counterparts*** as you manage your ***"RAM"***.

-The [256 bytes of memory](https://github.com/JumperBot/Unsafe-4-Bit/wiki/Z-Others#Memory) is divided into two parts: ROM and non-ROM.
+The [256 items in memory](https://github.com/JumperBot/Unsafe-4-Bit/wiki/Z-Others#Memory) is divided into two parts: ROM and non-ROM.

 This ***"freedom"*** lets you ***"shoot yourself in the foot"***.